RafaelLaya/ENGR102/README.md

 You might need a keypad membrane and a softpotentiometer to use with fritzing if you would like to recreate the fritzing for discotecas.
 I found them by doing a google search a year ago when I wrote theese reports and I still have the files, but honestly I do not know my rights to copy those here.

 And then the final project was Pars (Based on mePed's Robot)

+Also as one of the homeworks we had to characterize one of the sensors, I chose the softpotentiometer.
+You can see those measurements in SoftPotReport.docx and SoftPotExcel.xls